HomeAbout

 Shoulder Bursitis Treatment in Perth

-Subacromial bursitis refers to inflammation of the bursa -- a fluid-filled sac -- that sits between the rotator cuff tendons and the underside of the acromion.
-When this structure becomes irritated and inflamed, it causes pain with lifting the arm, reaching overhead, and often at night.
+Subacromial bursitis refers to inflammation of the bursa — a fluid-filled sac — that sits between the rotator cuff tendons and the acromion in the subacromial space.
+It is one of the most common causes of shoulder pain in adults, frequently co-existing with rotator cuff tendinopathy.

 Shoulder Bursitis